 Regarding preliminary issues, Romanian law provides that the addressed court can incidentally judge matters not within its competence, but whose resolution is needed to decide on the main claim.
 Moreover, the court competent to hear the original request owns the jurisdiction to equally judge requests for intervention, except when such requests were made only to evade the intervening from the normal jurisdiction, as well as counterclaims.

-Romanian courts have exclusive jurisdiction in disputes with foreign elements in the sphere of personal status concerning:
+Romanian courts have exclusive jurisdiction in disputes with foreign elements in the sphere of personal status concerning the following listed below by our Romanian lawyers:

-Regarding the exclusive jurisdiction on patrimonial matters, Romanian courts have jurisdiction in disputes with foreign elements related to:
+Regarding the exclusive jurisdiction on patrimonial matters, Romanian courts have jurisdiction in disputes with foreign elements listed below by our lawyers in Romania:

-For additional information regarding the international jurisdiction of the Romanian courts, do not hesitate to contact the attorneys within the law firm Darie, Manea & Associates.
+For additional information regarding the international jurisdiction of the Romanian courts, do not hesitate to contact our Romanian lawyers at law firm Darie, Manea & Associates.